 Why Should You Trust Me

 I am a proud mama of a 28-month-old girl (as of March 2023!) who, in my heart, has successfully gone through BLW from 6 months of age.
+My 2-year BLW journey has been all about trial and error.
 As I took a hiatus from work and personally took care of my daughter since birth, I was able to try a hand at BLW and have never looked back.

 Almost two years on, I feel that I am finally reaping the benefits of BLW.
 She is able to: